Interior regularity for two-dimensional stationary $Q$-valued maps: Preliminaries and splitting -points

 \begin{lemma}[{\cite[Lemma 3.8]{DS1}}] For every $0 < \eps < 1$, we set $\beta(\eps, Q) = (\frac{\eps}{3})^{3^Q}$ .
 Then, for every $T \in \Iq$ there exists a point $S\in \Iq$ such that

 \end{lemma}

 Next we state and prove a combinatoric lemma that will be used later in the proof of the continuity of stationary maps.
-The proof is based on inductive applications of Lemma \ref{lem:camilloemanuele}.
+Roughly speaking the following lemma provides an iterative scheme that detects regions of ``comparable'' separation and applies there Lemma \ref{lem:camilloemanuele}.
+In this manner we are able to construct a family of $Q$ points $S_k$, which have the strong property that the separation of the ``finer'' one controls the distance to the next ``coarser'' one.
+We will need this to control the jumps when re-centering the monotonicity formula of Proposition \ref{prop:energymon} below.

 \begin{lemma}[Key combinatoric lemma] Let $0<\eps<1/8$ and set $\tilde{\beta}(\eps, Q) = \left(\eps + \frac{Q-1}{\beta(\epsilon, Q)} \right)^{-1}$, with $\beta(\eps, Q)$ as in Lemma \ref{lem:camilloemanuele}.
-Then for every $T\in \Iq$ there exist $q\leq Q$ and a family of points $\{S_i \in \Iq\,:\, i=1,\dotsc q\}$ such that $S_0=Q\a{t}$, $S_q=T$, and, for every $k=0,\dotsc,q$, the following properties hold: \begin{enumerate} \item $\spt(S_k) \subset \spt(T)$; \item $T \in \mathcal{P}_\eps(S_k)$ and it is balanced, as defined in Remark \ref{rem:natsplit}; \item $\tilde{\beta}(\epsilon, Q)^k \,\G(S_{k-1}, S_k) \le \sep(S_k)$\,. \end{enumerate} \end{lemma}
+Then for every $T\in \Iq$ there exist $q\leq Q$ and a family of points $\{S_i \in \Iq\,:\, i=1,\dotsc q\}$ such that $S_0=Q\a{t}$, $S_q=T$, and, for every $k=0,\dotsc,q$, the following properties hold: \begin{enumerate} \item $\spt(S_k) \subset \spt(T)$; \item $\spt (T) \subset \mathcal{P}_\eps(S_k)$ and it is balanced, as defined in Remark \ref{rem:natsplit}; \item $\tilde{\beta}(\epsilon, Q)^k \,\G(S_{k-1}, S_k) \le 2\,\sep(S_k)$\,. \end{enumerate} \end{lemma}

 \begin{proof} We will prove the lemma replacing (3) with the stronger conclusion \begin{enumerate} \item[(3)*] $\tilde{\beta}_k\,\max\left( \G(T,S_k), \G(T, S_{k-1})\right) \le \sep(S_k) $, \end{enumerate} where $\tilde{\beta}_k=\tilde{\beta}(\epsilon, Q)^k$.
 Notice that indeed (3) follows from (3)* and the triangular inequality.